-- Debt refinancing costs, included in gains debt extinguishment, net, which relate to cash payments recorded to expense and the write-off of deferred financing costs associated with accelerated debt extinguishments, or payments/repurchases. - Gains on the extinguishment or repurchase of debt as this represents a significant item that is outside the control of those responsible for the underlying operations of the business. - Research and development ("R&D") charges resulting from upfront or contingent milestone payments in connection with the acquisition or licensing of third-party intellectual property rights.
+- Debt refinancing costs, included in gains debt extinguishment, net, which relate to cash payments recorded to expense and the write-off of deferred financing costs associated with accelerated debt extinguishments, or payments/repurchases. - Gains on the extinguishment or repurchase of debt as this represents a significant item that is outside the control of those responsible for the underlying operations of the business.

-Based on the established process described above, the company's finance department compiles a list of proposed non-GAAP adjustments that is reviewed by a team consisting of the Executive Vice President and Chief Financial Officer (EVP/CFO); Global Corporate Controller and Chief Investor Relations Officer; Chief Tax Officer and Corporate Treasurer; and Vice President, Corporate Secretary and General Counsel, International.
+Based on the established process described above, the company's finance department compiles a list of proposed non-GAAP adjustments that is reviewed by a team consisting of the Executive Vice President and Chief Financial Officer (EVP/CFO); Global Corporate Controller and Chief Investor Relations Officer; and Chief Tax Officer and Corporate Treasurer.
 With the input of this group, the EVP/CFO and Global Corporate Controller and Chief Investor Relations Officer approve the non-GAAP adjustments which are then presented to the Audit Committee on a quarterly basis discussed as necessary.